-First off, you won’t need to purchase any specific hardware to accommodate the new system.
-Cloud-based phones operate either directly in the browser or via a downloadable desktop or mobile application.
-That being said, if remote work is one of your business goals, it makes sense to invest in laptop computers or other portable devices for your employees.
+First off, unlike hardphones, you won’t need to purchase any specific hardware to accommodate the new system.
+Cloud-based phone systems like Aircall operate either directly in the browser or via a downloadable desktop or mobile application.
+That being said, if remote work is one of your business goals, it makes sense to invest in laptop computers or other portable devices.

 Another note on equipment: It’s vital that your users have quality headsets and microphones.
 While your VoIP softphone can use the audio outputs and microphone inputs on any device, the overall call quality will be better if the headset is specifically designed for making IP phone calls.
 The Jabra 40 is a quality entry-level model for teams looking to make the switch to VoIP.

-Many new users of cloud-based phone solutions worry about downtime when switching.
+Many new cloud-based phone users worry about downtime when switching.
 They think, “Will I have to switch phone numbers?
-Will our customers be unable to reach us for any amount of time?”
+Will our customers be unable to reach us?”

 Number porting is a process involving four parties: you, your current provider, your new provider, and a network carrier.

-The bad news is: You’ll need to fill out some paperwork.
-The good news is: Your new phone provider will do a vast majority of the heavy lifting.
+The bad news is that you’ll need to fill out some paperwork.
+The good news?
+Your new phone provider will do the vast majority of the heavy lifting.

 All you need to provide is: